-First Australian university to sign 100% renewable electricity contract
+First Australian university to sign 100% renewable electricity contract with Red Energy

 In a sector-leading move, the University of Newcastle has signed a seven-year contract with Red Energy to buy 100% renewable electricity across its Newcastle and Central Coast campuses.